MLeongQA/DevOpsPracticalProject/README.md

 ![Unit Tests](https://i.imgur.com/exwNqEa.png)

+The code used in the Jenkinsfile for testing are:

+>python3 -m venv venv
+>source venv/bin/activate
+>pip3 install -r requirements.txt

+>python3 -m pytest --cov --cov-report=term-missing

 ### Front-end Development

 Navigating to port 80 of the load-balancer will bring users to the index page as shown below.
 The pages are generated using HTML and flask.